 I’m going to give you three different options for morning, noon, and night on how you can spend three perfect days in Estes Park.
 You’ll get to experience much of what the area has to offer, and have a few first experiences along the way!

-Please note: From May 28 through October 11, 2021, reservations are needed to enter Rocky Mountain National Park during the daytime.
+Please note: During the summer and early fall months, reservations are needed to enter Rocky Mountain National Park during the daytime.
 Visit the National Park Services website here for more info and to book your reservations.

 I have only visited Estes Park in the months of June and August and since that’s high tourist season, that’s when these perfect days are planned for.
 (This post contains affiliate links for your convenience.
 Read my full disclosure policy here.)